sidneyspil/PSY329_portfolio/README.md

 **How was this question answered?**
   - I used data collected from the **[ICPSR 2022 National Wellbeing Survey](https://www.icpsr.umich.edu/web/ICPSR/studies/38964)** (Monnat et al., 2024).
   - This survey was given to US adults (aged 18-64) via email and all responses were kept anonymous.
-  - The sample used in my study consisted of **7282 participants** with the following characteristics:
+  - Using the survey results I was able to collect my sample that consisted of **7282 participants** with the following characteristics:
     - 47.8% men and 51.8% women
     - 4.7% high income (>$150K USD), 25.8% middle income ($60K-$150K USD), 65.4% low income (<$60K USD)
       - Participants reported their household income and were divided into income levels based on the cutoffs above